AmoghInfinity/Schizophrenia-detection-using-3D-CNN-Grad-CAM/README.md

 - Nibabel
 - Nilearn
 - SciPy
-- Scikit-learn
+- Scikit-Learn
 - Matplotlib
+- Google Colab

 ---

-## Future Work
+## Applications

-- Cross-site external validation
-- Multimodal MRI integration
-- Federated learning deployment
-- Transformer-based volumetric architectures
-- Advanced explainability frameworks
+This framework can be extended to:

+- Neuropsychiatric disorder classification
+- Alzheimer's disease detection
+- Parkinson's disease analysis
+- Brain tumor characterization
+- Explainable medical imaging AI systems

 ---

 ## Citation

-If you use this work in your research, please cite:
+If you use this repository in your research, please cite:

 ```bibtex
 @article{raza2026explainable3dcnn,